youyanggu/covid19_projections/about.md

 ## Data and Output

 To make our projections, we use the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports), what is considered by experts to be the "gold standard" reference data.
-We do not use case-related data in our modeling due to reasonings alluded to [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).
+We do not use case-related data in our modeling due to reasoning alluded to [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded onto our [GitHub page](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 We are projecting future deaths as reported by Johns Hopkins CSSE.
 For the US, this includes both **confirmed and probable deaths**.